Keyboard shortcuts

 • language (default: “auto-detect”) - The programming language

-• context (default: “”) - Additional context about when the error occurs
+• context (optional) - Additional context about when the error occurs

 Example:

-swissarmyhammer test debug/error --error_message "TypeError: cannot read property 'name' of undefined" --language "javascript"
+swissarmyhammer prompt test debug/error --arg error_message="TypeError: cannot read property 'name' of undefined" --arg language="javascript"

 debug/logs